monkrus/b9lab_test/final exam quiz/blockchain_theory/Blockchain.md

  # Are there two different messages that have the same SHA-512 hash value?
- - [] Yes, and the likelihood of finding two messages with the same hash value is quite high
+ - [ ] Yes, and the likelihood of finding two messages with the same hash value is quite high
  - [x] Yes, but the likelihood is extremely low, no example has been found yet
- - [] No, all hashes are unique
+ - [ ] No, all hashes are unique

 (https://crypto.stackexchange.com/questions/27782/are-there-any-text-strings-that-will-generate-the-same-sha-512-hash-output)

- #
-  Can hash functions be used to index messages?
+ # Can hash functions be used to index messages?
- Yes, by mapping hashes to their messages
+- [x] Yes, by mapping hashes to their messages
- No, because hashes are not unique
+- [ ] No, because hashes are not unique

- 1.10.
-Can a hash be used to check that a message has not been changed?
+ # Can a hash be used to check that a message has not been changed?
- No
+- [ ] No
- Yes
+- [x] Yes

- 1.11.
-Where is data stored in a Merkle Tree?
+ # Where is data stored in a Merkle Tree?

- In each node of the tree
+ - [x] In each node of the tree
- In the leaves of the tree
+ - [ ] In the leaves of the tree
- In the root of the tree
+ - [ ] In the root of the tree

- 1.12.
-How is data collected from a Merkle tree?
+# How is data collected from a Merkle tree?
- The tree is traversed depth-first and data is read from each leaf The tree is traversed depth-first and data is read from every node The data is extracted from the merkle root
+- [ ] The tree is traversed depth-first and data is read from each leaf
+- [x] The tree is traversed depth-first and data is read from every node
+- [ ] The data is extracted from the merkle root

- 1.13.
-What is a node in a Merkle Tree?
+# What is a node in a Merkle Tree?
- A node contains the data of its parent nodes
+- [ ] A node contains the data of its parent nodes
- A node contains the hash of its children
+- [x] A node contains the hash of its children

- 1.14.
-How is a gossip network defined?
+ # How is a gossip network defined?
- A gossip network stores data on a central server accessible to a set of machines In a gossip network each node relays received data to its other peers 1.15.
-What is the Byzantine General's Problem?
+ - [] A gossip network stores data on a central server accessible to a set of machines
+ - [x] In a gossip network each node relays received data to its other peers

+ # What is the Byzantine General's Problem?

- How to distribute data in a hierarchy-free, permission-less and failure-prone network How to reach consensus in a hierarchy-free, permission-less and failure-prone network How to find peers in a hierarchy-free, permission-less and failure-prone network 1.16.
-Does the Byzantine General's problem have an absolute solution?
+ - [ ] How to distribute data in a hierarchy-free, permission-less and failure-prone network
+ - [x] How to reach consensus in a hierarchy-free, permission-less and failure-prone network
+ - [ ] How to find peers in a hierarchy-free, permission-less and failure-prone network

+# Does the Byzantine General's problem have an absolute solution?

- No, it can only be mitigated
+ - [x] No, it can only be mitigated
- Yes, it has been solved by the Byzantine General's Solution 1.17.
-In the ethash Proof-of-Work consensus algorithms, what determines whether a block is valid?
+ - [ ] Yes, it has been solved by the Byzantine General's Solution

+# In the ethash Proof-of-Work consensus algorithms, what determines whether a block is valid?
- A hash calculation of a combination of merkle roots, block number, previous block hash, beneficiary address, timestamp and nonce has the right number of leading 0's
+ - [x] A hash calculation of a combination of merkle roots, block number, previous block hash, beneficiary address, timestamp and nonce has the right number of leading 0's
- A hash calculation of a combination of merkle roots, block number, previous block hash, timestamp and nonce has the right number of leading 0's
+ - [ ] A hash calculation of a combination of merkle roots, block number, previous block hash, timestamp and nonce has the right number of leading 0's

- 1.18.
-In the ethash and hashcash Proof-of-Work consensus algorithms, what is a nonce?
+# In the ethash and hashcash Proof-of-Work consensus algorithms, what is a nonce?
- A random string that has never been used
+ -A random string that has never been used
  The hash of the current timestamp used by the miner
- A one-time word that is varied by the miner to achieve different hashes 1.19.
+ A one-time word that is varied by the miner to achieve different hashes

+ 1.19.
 In the ethash and hashcash Proof-of-Work consensus algorithms, what does the difficulty determine?
  The number of blocks a miner has to propose before the network accepts one The number of leading zeros required in a block hash calculation required for a valid block